All Episodes

 The country is in chaos.

-The country doesn't have any, I mean, the employment numbers are out today, and the media is doing everything they can to massage this into looking good, but it doesn't.
+I mean, the employment numbers are out today, and the media is doing everything they can to massage this into looking good, but it doesn't.

-Just banished from the job market.
+Just danished from the job market.

-Labor force participation rates almost as small as it's ever been as a percentage of people alive and capable of working in this country.
+Labor force participation rate's almost as small as it's ever been as a percentage of people alive and capable of working in this country.

 Liberalism has made that happen.

-Or call it socialism, whatever ism you want to call it.
+Or call it socialism, whatever ism you want to call it, leftism, but that's why I defeat it.

 It is destructive.